 This discussion aside, presently, an equine skijoring race circuit exists and is growing throughout the Rocky Mountain region and a small enclave is still active in New Hampshire and Quebec.
 But true to the renegade tradition of the sport, many races remain independent of sanctioning bodies that may emerge.
 Race organizers uphold stringent safely standards and set their own courses attracting competitors from far and wide whether new to the sport or being seasoned racers.

-For a schedule of the 2017 USA Skijoring Circuit, click here.
+For a schedule of the 2019 Equine Skijoring Circuit, click here.

 The first report of a person being pulled on skis (or wooden boards) by an animal or animals, dogs in this case, was recorded by a Persian historian thousands of years ago in the Altai Mountains of Central Asia, where Russia, China, Mongolia and Kazakhstan come together.
 Arguably, this is when and where skijoring, and more importantly, the sport of skiing began!